Skip to main content

 D

-Blooms May through June in its native range; flowers open progressively from the base of the spike upward over 3–4 weeks.
+White to pale pink fragrant flowers open in May and June in the native range, progressing from the base of the spike upward over 3–4 weeks.
 Total bloom period spans 4–6 weeks.
-Fragrant flowers attract hummingbirds and bees.
-Reliable bloom does not occur until the tree is 3–4 years established.
+The flowers are visited by hummingbirds and bees.
+Reliable bloom begins when trees are 3–4 years established.

 Detailed Descriptions